civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 80

-      **(1)** A **rights holder for** an invention pertaining to a medicine shall, as required by and in accordance with the regulations, provide the Board with **the** information and documents **that** the regulations may specify respecting
+      **(1)** A rights holder for an invention pertaining to a medicine shall, as required by and in accordance with the regulations, provide the Board with the information and documents that the regulations may specify respecting

   **(2)** Paragraph 80(1)(c) of the English version of the Act is replaced by the following:

-    the costs of making and marketing the medicine, **if** that information is available to the **rights holder** in Canada or is within the knowledge or control of the **rights holder**;
+    the costs of making and marketing the medicine, if that information is available to the rights holder in Canada or is within the knowledge or control of the rights holder;

   **(3)** The portion of subsection 80(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** Subject to subsection (3), a person who is a former **rights holder for** an invention pertaining to a medicine shall, as required by and in accordance with the regulations, provide the Board with **the** information and documents **that** the regulations may specify respecting
+    **(2)** Subject to subsection (3), a person who is a former rights holder for an invention pertaining to a medicine shall, as required by and in accordance with the regulations, provide the Board with the information and documents that the regulations may specify respecting

   **(4)** Paragraphs 80(2)(b) and (c) of the Act are replaced by the following:

-    the price at which the medicine was sold in any market in Canada and elsewhere during the period in which the person was a **rights holder for** the invention;
+    the price at which the medicine was sold in any market in Canada and elsewhere during the period in which the person was a rights holder for the invention;

-    the costs of making and marketing the medicine produced during that period, whether incurred before or after the patent was issued **or the certificate of supplementary protection took effect, if** that information is available to the person in Canada or is within the knowledge or control of the person;
+    the costs of making and marketing the medicine produced during that period, whether incurred before or after the patent was issued or the certificate of supplementary protection took effect, if that information is available to the person in Canada or is within the knowledge or control of the person;

   **(5)** Subsection 80(3) of the Act is replaced by the following:

-    **(3)** Subsection (2) does not apply to a person who has not, for a period of three or more years, been entitled to the benefit of the patent **or certificate of supplementary protection, as the case may be**, or to exercise any rights in relation to **the patent or certificate**.
+    **(3)** Subsection (2) does not apply to a person who has not, for a period of three or more years, been entitled to the benefit of the patent or certificate of supplementary protection, as the case may be, or to exercise any rights in relation to the patent or certificate.

 ### Section 48